Web Typography

 Scoring

 Goal: 10/10.
-When reviewing or creating typography implementations, rate them 0-10 based on adherence to the principles below.
-A 10/10 means full alignment with all guidelines; lower scores indicate gaps to address.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate any typography implementation 0-10 against the principles below.
+Always state the current score and the specific improvements needed to reach 10/10.

 Two Contexts for Type